Pteranodon sternbergi: Size

-Geosternbergia was among the largest pterosaurs, with the wingspan of most adults ranging between 3 and 6 m.
+Pteranodon sternbergi was among the largest pterosaurs, with the wingspan of most adults ranging between 3 and 6 m.
 No complete skulls of adult males have been found, but a nearly complete lower jaw has been estimated at 1.25 m long.
 While most specimens are found crushed, enough fossils exist to put together a detailed description of the animal.
-Geosternbergia sternbergi was very similar to the more well-known pterosaur species Pteranodon longiceps and is often considered simply an earlier species of Pteranodon itself.
-It is different from Pteranodon mainly due to its earlier time period and broader, more upright crest.
+P. sternbergi differs from its close relative Pteranodon longiceps mainly due to its earlier time period and broader, more upright crest.

 Skull and beak

-The upright cranial crest of Geosternbergia is its distinctive characteristic.
+The upright cranial crest of P. sternbergi is its distinctive characteristic.
 These crests consisted of skull bones (frontals) projecting upward and backward from the skull.
 The size and shape of these crests varied due to a number of factors, including age, sex, and species.
-Male G. sternbergi, the older species of the two described to date, had a larger vertical crest with a broad forward projection, while G. maiseyi had a short, rounded vertical crest and was generally smaller.
+Male P. sternbergi, the older species of the two described to date, had a larger vertical crest with a broad forward projection, while G. maiseyi had a short, rounded vertical crest and was generally smaller.
 Females of both species were smaller and bore small, rounded crests.
 The crests were probably mainly display structures, though they may have had other functions as well.

-Unlike the earlier pterosaurs, such as the rhamphorhynchids and the pterodactylids, Geosternberigia had a toothless beak that was made of solid, bony margins that projected from the base of the jaws, similar to modern-day birds.
+Unlike the earlier pterosaurs, such as the rhamphorhynchids and the pterodactylids, P. sternbergi had a toothless beak that was made of solid, bony margins that projected from the base of the jaws, similar to modern-day birds.
 The structure of the beaks were long, slender, and ended in thin, sharp points.
 Its maxilla was also found to be longer than the mandible, and was curved upward.

 Classification

-Geosternbergia was traditionally considered a species, or occasionally subgenus, of the similar pterosaur Pteranodon, in most major studies of pteranodontians through the 1990s.
-However, a 2010 review of the group by A.W.A.
-Kellner suggested that Pteranodon sternbergi was different enough from P. longiceps to belong in a distinct genus, to which Kellner also referred a new species, Geosternbergia maiseyi.
-Earlier, pterosaur researcher Chris Bennett had considered the G. maiseyi specimen an adult male P. longiceps.
+Pteranodon sternbergi is one of the two widely recognized species of Pteranodon.
+Alexander Kellner has argued that Pteranodon sternbergi should be classified in a separate genus, Geosternbergia, but other pterosaur researchers have regarded this split as unwarranted and continued to classify it as a species of Pteranodon.
+Kellner also classified a specimen previously identified as Pteranodon longiceps as a second species of Geosternbergia, G. maiseyi.

-Below is a cladogram showing the phylogenetic placement of this genus within Pteranodontia from Andres and Myers (2013).
+Below is a cladogram showing the phylogenetic placement of this species within Pteranodontia from Andres and Myers (2013).

+Both species previously referred to Geosternbergia were separately included as those of Pteranodon (P. sternbergi and P. maiseyi) based on phylogenetic analysis in 2024.